India may set policy rates by panel in October: RBI's Rajan

-MUMBAI (Reuters) - The Reserve Bank of India may decide its interest rates through the monetary policy committee in October, outgoing RBI Governor Raghuram Rajan said on Tuesday, shortly after leaving key repo rate INREPO=ECI unchanged.
+MUMBAI, Aug 9 (Reuters) - The Reserve Bank of India may decide its interest rates through the monetary policy committee in October, outgoing RBI Governor Raghuram Rajan said on Tuesday, shortly after leaving key repo rate unchanged.

 At his final policy review after inflation hit a nearly two-year high, Rajan said the policy stance remains "accommodative."